tektoncd/pipeline/docs/pipelineruns.md

 > :warning: ** `timeout` is deprecated and will be removed in future versions.
 Consider using `timeouts` instead.

+> :note: An internal detail of the `PipelineRun` and `TaskRun` reconcilers in the Tekton controller is that it will requeue a `PipelineRun` or `TaskRun` for re-evaluation, versus waiting for the next update, under certain conditions.
+The wait time for that re-queueing is the elapsed time subtracted from the timeout; however, if the timeout is set to '0', that calculation produces a negative number, and the new reconciliation event will fire immediately, which can impact overall performance, which is counter to the intent of wait time calculation.
+So instead, the reconcilers will use the configured global timeout as the wait time when the associated timeout has been set to '0'.

 ## `PipelineRun` status

 ### The `status` field